prokinkd/okreader/README.md

 Usage
 -----

-Note: The build system is intended to run on Debian or Ubuntu, on ARM.
-Cross-compilation is implemented for packages building, but rootfs preparation requires ARM system.
-If you don't have access to an ARM system, you could try using [QEMU](http://qemu.org).
+Note: The build system is intended to run on Debian or Ubuntu.
+Cross-compilation is implemented for packages building and `qemu-debootstrap` is used for rootfs creation.

-Install build dependencies:
+Install prerequisites:

     sudo apt-get update
-    sudo apt-get install git build-essential libtool autoconf cmake luarocks zlib1g-dev libffi-dev gettext wget hashalot u-boot-tools debootstrap curl coreutils xz-utils gcc-arm-none-eabi
+    sudo apt-get install git build-essential libtool autoconf cmake luarocks zlib1g-dev libffi-dev gettext wget hashalot u-boot-tools debootstrap curl coreutils xz-utils gcc-arm-none-eabi qemu-user-static debian-archive-keyring

 Fetch all resources: